 TGV is SNCF’s high-speed rail service.
-Carrying passengers across France on trains that travel over 300kmh, TGV train has become one of the most popular modes of transport for travelling in France.
-TGV train routes began in 1982, with the first line being Paris to Lyon.
-Since then the network has grown to run over 50 high-speed rail routes across France and into neighbouring countries such as Belgium, Germany and Spain.
-Read on to learn more about how to buy TGV train tickets using our journey planner.
-You can discover TGV train routes using our TGV map, and learn about onboard amenities for each service.
+Carrying passengers across France on trains exceeding 300kmh, TGV train has become one of the most popular modes of transport for travelling around the country.
+What's more, with around 50 high-speed rail routes, TGV can take you through France and into neighbouring countries such as Belgium, Germany and Spain.

-The TGV train network is a large and extensive one, covering all corners of France and even dipping into other countries.
-With long distances covered in a relatively short amount of time, it can almost be hard to remember where you are in the country!
+The TGV train network is a large and extensive one, covering all corners of France and even countries nearby.
+With long distances covered in a relatively short period, you can start to plan your trip, and what you'll do with the time you'd have made up by travelling high-speed.

-If you’re looking to see the distances between your stops, we’ve created a TGV map that shows all the major routes and stops across France, giving you a better idea of how to plan out your train journeys across the country.
+If you’re looking to connect the dots, we’ve created a TGV route map that shows all the major routes and stops across France, giving you a better idea of how to plan out your train journeys across the country.

-With the size of the TGV rail network in France, it’s highly likely you’ll be travelling on the high-speed services if you are moving between cities.
-With plenty of regions and cultures to see in France, travelling there by train is a peaceful and easy way to move around this vast country.
-If you’re still looking for some inspiration on where to go in France, check out some of the popular routes our customers take.
+With plenty of regions and cities to see in France, getting around by train is a peaceful and easy way to explore this vast country.
+For more inspiration on where to go in France, check out some of the popular routes our customers already take.

 TGV trains are some of the fastest and most comfortable trains not just in France, but all of Europe.
 Using TGV trains gives you a fantastic opportunity to get up close and personal with the French countryside, all whilst sipping on a nice glass of wine!